VFScale: Intrinsic Reasoning through Verifier-Free Test-time Scalable Diffusion Model: Method

-To summarize, our proposed paradigm, \proj, enhances \emph{performance-energy consistency} and ease of sampling through LRNCL loss and KL regularization, respectively (Sec. \ref{sec:training_method}), while fully unlocking the test-time scalability of diffusion models via hMCTS denoising (Sec. \ref{sec:inference_method}).
+In summary, our proposed paradigm, \proj, enhances \emph{performance-energy consistency} and ease of sampling through MRNCL loss and KL regularization, respectively (Sec. \ref{sec:training_method}), while fully unlocking the test-time scalability of diffusion models via hMCTS denoising (Sec. \ref{sec:inference_method}).